HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 ## Solution

-Standard Otsu thresholding chooses a threshold that separates the background from the three shapes:
+Otsu thresholding chooses a threshold that separates the background from the three shapes:

 ![](fig/otsu-shapes.png){alt="Mask of shapes (brown) overlaid on shapes image -